A panel of executives and thought leaders offer insights into how digital technologies are transforming businesses.

 If companies are going to get real transformation from technology, it takes both management skills and technology chops.
 Who better to talk about this than a CEO and a CIO?

+- Don’t throw up your hands.
 All these new technologies create an overwhelming amount of choices for business leaders.
 “There’s this dizzying array of stuff we could possibly do with technology,” said Andy McAfee.
+Choose wisely.

 - Experiment.
 To reduce the risk of massive failure, avoid moonshot bets on new technologies.
 McAfee notes that it’s cheap to run small experiments with most new technologies.
 “Experiment.
 Run a pilot, run a test, get feedback.
 Keep iterating that way,” he says.